wiesmann/QuickDrawViewer/README.md

 I wanted to teach myself Swift programming, and needed something a bit more involved than just _Hello World_, so I decided the write a program that would decode QuickDraw image files and display them.
 This was basically a rewrite of the [Java Quickdraw](https://github.com/wiesmann/JavaQuickDraw) code I wrote, many years back.

-This program is far from finished, but I decided to release it for the 40th anniversary of the original Macintosh computer: QuickDraw was the graphical language of the original Macintosh, and the format used to store and exchange images on the computer.
-Support for these files has been slowly decaying with newer versions of Mac OS X, and on my M1 PowerBook, Preview can only open a small subset of the files I have.
+This program is far from finished, but I decided to release it for the 40th anniversary of the original Macintosh computer.

 ## Philosophy